um-grex/grex-docs/content/english/grex/_index.md

 * On Sep 2024, new AMD Genoa nodes have been added (30 nodes with a total of 5760 cores).

-* Suring 2025, two new GPU nodes  with 2 L40S GPUs were added to Grex.
+* During 2025, two new GPU nodes with 2 L40S GPUs were added to Grex.

 The current computing hardware available for general use is as follow: